 - Establish a steering committee this should include the project sponsor, appropriately high-level personnel in the IT department, HR, Finance, Manufacturing, Sales & Marketing, and any other business unit directly impacted by the project.
-A steering committee will periodically review the project's progress and respond to any issues raised by the PM. - Hold appropriate committee reviews the PM must be aware of all gating factors and committees that can affect the project's progress.
-These will include the PMO's gating (phase exit) meetings, governance reviews to ensure audit compliance, enterprise architecture committees ensuring that IAM systems comply with supported technology platforms, and finance reviews ensuring budget support for the project. - Document a communications register this should list to whom and via what mechanism the PMO will send their project progress reports.
+A steering committee will periodically review the project's progress and resolve any issues raised by the PM. - Hold appropriate committee reviews the PM must be aware of all gating factors and committees that must review the project's progress.
+These will include the PMO's gating (phase exit) meetings, governance reviews to ensure audit compliance, enterprise architecture committees ensuring that IAM systems comply with supported technology platforms, and finance reviews ensuring budget support for the project.

+- Document a communications register this should list to whom and via what mechanism the PM will send their project progress reports.
 It should include the frequency (e.g., bi-weekly), the mechanism (e.g., email, website, or other notification tools), and the media (e.g., Word document, MS Project file, etc.). - Verify the support of a Quality Assurance (QA) program responsible for the quality of project deliverables (such as the documents, milestones, or other deliverables).
-This program is particularly important to establish the accuracy (both in format and in content) of the data files that support the test plan.
-Identity data should be suitably anonymized for test purposes and must be restorable for regression testing. - Create a risk register A risk register should be compiled by the project team that identifies the risks to the project's ability to meet its schedule, cost, and quality constraints.
+This program is particularly important to establish the accuracy (both in format and content) of the data files supporting the test plan.
+Identity data should be suitably anonymized for test purposes and must be restorable for regression testing. - Create a risk register The project team should compile a risk register that identifies the risks to the project's ability to meet its schedule, cost, and quality constraints.
 Each risk should be assessed for probability and impact.
 An IAM project should not proceed with any risk evaluated as 'high.'